Connecticut Layoffs — March 2025

 | Block | 2 | Layoff |

-Leading the list was Barnes Group at its Bristol facility, reporting 28 affected workers.
+The largest notice was filed by Barnes Group at its Bristol facility, reporting 28 affected workers.
 Block followed with 2 workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across Connecticut, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Connecticut, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Connecticut.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Connecticut WARN notices, browse layoffs by state, or download the full dataset.